Why do Honours in Health

 - Produce a thesis which demonstrates evidence of research ability and written communication skills

-Information about the Honours Project Proposals offered in 2021 and an overview of the July 2020 information session (coming soon) can be downloaded below.
+Information about the Honours Project Proposals offered in 2021 and an overview of the information session held in July 2020 can be downloaded below.

 To view the Honours Information Session recording, please visit the link and add password: !N*8.v$9